Veterans Disability Compensation

 Had an illness or injury before you joined the military—and serving made it worse (called a preservice disability claim), or

-Have a disability related to your active-duty service that didn’t appear until after you ended your service (called a post-service disability claim)
+Have a disability related to your active-duty service that did not appear until after you ended your service (called a post-service disability claim)

-If you have a disability that’s been diagnosed by a doctor and that we consider to be related to your military service because of a specific aspect of that service, you may be able to get disability benefits based on this presumed disability.
+If you have a disability that has been diagnosed by a doctor and that we consider to be related to your military service because of a specific aspect of that service, you may be able to get disability benefits based on this presumed disability.
 This usually applies to:

 There is no time limit to apply for compensation benefits.

 Note: Medical evidence of a current physical or mental disability and evidence of a relationship between your disability and an injury, disease, or event during military service must be established.
 Medical records or opinions are required to establish this relationship.

 Disability compensation amounts are graduated according to the degree of the Veteran's disability on a scale from 10% to 100% (in increments of 10%).
 Compensation may also be paid for disabilities that are considered related or secondary to disabilities occurring in service and for disabilities presumed to be related to circumstances of military service, even though they may arise after service.
 Generally, the degrees of disability specified are also designed to compensate for considerable loss of working time from exacerbations or illnesses.
 These benefits are not subject to federal or state income tax.